-Open to the public to meet, stay and play, year-round at Mo-Ranch!
+Open to the public to meet, stay, play and pray, year-round at Mo-Ranch!

-Mo-Ranch Summer Camp is a co-ed, residential Christian summer camp nestled in the wide open spaces of the Texas Hill Country.
-Your camper will have a one-of-a-kind experience here with personal growth and independence.
+Mo-Ranch Summer Camp is a co-ed residential Christian summer camp nestled in the wide open spaces of the Texas Hill Country.
 Let your child escape technology and unplug in the great outdoors with friends, adventure and fun within a safe and Christian environment.

-With over 20,000 square feet of meeting space and lodging for up to 525 and incredible scenic views, Mo-Ranch is the perfect venue to host your next event.
-There is a space for every type of event, conference, group or retreat.
+With over 20,000 square feet of meeting space, lodging for up to 525 and incredible scenic views, Mo-Ranch is the perfect venue for every type of event, conference, group or retreat.
 Choose from first-class meeting facilities that range from large auditoriums to smaller classroom and breakout spaces.

 Mo-Ranch offers hospitality unlike any other, with a wide variety of lodging with rustic touches of the Hill Country intertwined throughout.
-We have individual hotel rooms, large bunk rooms, campgrounds, group lodging and private riverfront casitas.
-Come stay year-round at Mo-Ranch and experience the beautiful Texas Hill Country.
+Accommodations include hotel rooms, scenic campgrounds, group lodging, cottages, historical mansions and private waterfront casitas.

 Uniquely tailored dining, from casual to gourmet, is available to guests staying at Mo-Ranch.
-Breakfast, lunch and dinner are served daily in the King Dining Hall, prepared with fresh ingredients by an experienced culinary staff.
 Don’t miss the outdoor barbecue served on Wednesday and Saturday evenings along the banks of the Guadalupe during summer months!

-With the new addition of a Creative Arts Ministry, Mo-Ranch continues to enhance all areas of ministry by combining together worship and the arts.
-New program offerings include ceramic arts, needlework and knitting, bookbinding & papermaking, quilting, pastels painting, alternative black and white photography and much more.
+Mo-Ranch continues to enhance all areas of ministry by combining together worship and the arts through its Creative Arts Ministry.
+New program offerings include ceramic arts, needlework and knitting, quilting, painting, craft weekends, writing retreats and much more.

 Birding stations and observation areas are found all throughout the ranch.
 We’ve recently added new prime birding areas, strategically located near water and feeding resources.